pineman/pineman.github.io/docs/posts/2023-11-05_ruby-ascii-8bit.md

 `ASCII-8BIT`?
 Why...?
 We'd just seen that the value from the DB is `UTF-8`.
 And sure enough, as soon as this `ASCII-8BIT` string is concated with the buffer, it too is tainted to become `ASCII-8BIT`!
-It blows up further ahead when the now `ASCII-8BIT` tries to concat the second emoji string, which this time is correctly encoded as `UTF-8`!
+It blows up further ahead when the now `ASCII-8BIT` buffer tries to concat the second emoji string, which this time is correctly encoded as `UTF-8`!

 This is when it becomes clear to my colleague that the "tainted" `ASCII-8BIT` string is actually coming from a CSV file we built for the